-Elections are for terms of office of up to four years.
+In both structures, elections are for terms of office of up to four years.
 Members can be re-elected for more than one term, unless independency criteria apply (such as in the case of directors that are part of the audit committee), in which case two terms are considered the maximum limit.